isabella232/twilio-audio-download/README.md

 If you get this popup, perform the following:
 1. Right-click the file.
 1. Hold the *Option* key on your keyboard.
-1. Click *Copy twilio-audio-download.py.command* as Pathname.
+1. Click *Copy twilio-audio-download.py.command as Pathname*.
 You can then let go of the *Option* key.
 1. Open a Terminal window.
 To do so, run a Mac search (shortcut `Cmd + space`), then search for and open "Terminal".
 1. Type `chmod u+x '` (with the space and single-quote at the end), but do not press *Return* yet.
 1. Paste (shortcut `Cmd + v`) in the path name you had copied.
 Then enter a single quote `'`.
 Here is an example: